biscuitboost/yourbanger-fe/src/pages/terms.md

 You're responsible for keeping your account secure.
 Don't share your login info, and let us know immediately if someone else gets access to your account.

-You must be at least 13 years old to use YourBanger.
+You must be at least 13 years old to use YourBanger.com.
 If you're under 18, please get a parent's permission.

 ## 4. Payment & Credits